2014 PA Conference on Juvenile Justice

 Conference Welcome and Keynote Presentation

-On Thursday morning, November 6th, the Keynote presentation will be provided by Dr. Keith R. Cruise.
+On Thursday morning, November 6th, the Keynote presentation was provided by Dr. Keith R. Cruise.
 He is an Associate Professor and Co-Director of Clinical-Forensic Specialization in the Department of Psychology at Fordham University.
 He holds a PhD in Clinical Psychology from the University of North Texas and a Masters of Legal Studies degree from the University of Nebraska.
 Dr. Cruise conducts research on the clinical-forensic assessment of youth within the juvenile justice system.
 His clinical-forensic practice has involved providing direct care assessment and treatment services with justice-involved youth by conducting post-disposition assessments of risk and treatment amenability, providing expert testimony to juvenile courts, and developing treatment protocols for this population.
 Dr. Cruise also has over 10 years of experience providing consultation and training services to local and state juvenile justice agencies.
 Dr. Cruise is a funded core faculty member of the Center for Trauma Recovery and Juvenile Justice, a technical assistance center that is part of the National Child Traumatic Stress Network (NCTSN).

 - Autism: Identification & Response in the Juvenile Justice System